RivaD2/personal/vanilla-to-react-features/README.md

        - I can either create a new function for setting degrees of the second, hour and minute hands since it is not enough to merely get the seconds, hours and minutes, since I have to change the degree of where the hands sit.
 Another option is that I just do these operations inside the function that calculates seconds, minutes and hours.
      -  Additional thoughts: In my vanilla JS function, I called the Date constructor using `new Date()`, initializing a new Date object (to help calculate the time) and then passed that function to `setInterval` along with the milliseconds that I want the code to execute in (passed in 1000 for every second).
      -  Since I am building the clock in React, I can use the `useEffect` hook and make use of `setInterval()` or `setTimeout()` inside since I need the function to run every second.
 I may need to think about using a cleanup function here.
 I did this once in another tutorial for React and remember that we can do this when we need to prevent memory leaks/unwanted behavior.
 5. What does the component need to remember?
 What is stored in state?
-   - The time of course!
-I can use the `useState` hook and set the initial value to be the Date object that is returned from `new Date`.
-   - The Clock component should be responsible for this detail and since the time will update over time, state is a good choice here.
+What props will the components take?
+   - Nothing will be stored in state for now, although I could store the time in state if I wanted to (or rather the date object from `new Date`).
+It is not necessary here.
+   - For the `Hand` component I need to think about what props I need.
+I can choose which component calculates the time and degrees.
+Here are options:
+   - Option 1: Clock calculates everything and passes degrees and time to hand.
+Hand then rotates itself.
+   - Option 2: Clock calculates numeric values of time for each hand and passes them to the Hand.
+The Hand calculates degrees from that value and rotates itself.
+   - Option 3: The Hand calculates the time and degrees and also rotates itself.
 6. Ok, quick recap.
 What is the Clock component responsible for?
    - setting up a timer
+   - generating times (for now, most likely will change)
    - updating UI
-   - Storing the time in State
 7. Who will consume the Clock component?
 For now, `App` will show the `Clock`.

 **Improvements that could be made:**